Tāmaki College

 Tāmaki College is co-educational Secondary School in Glen Innes, Auckland, New Zealand.

 Originally constructed on two sites, it was planned to create a separate boys and girls colleges when the roll reached 1400.
 The separate sites in Glen Innes saw the establishment of the 'girls' school in 1955 with the last site in 1957.

 This did not occur and the school remained on two sites until 1987.

 In 2003 the 'girls' school was closed after a fire burned much of the building.

 Tāmaki College serves the communities of Glen Innes and Panmure; it celebrated its Diamond Jubilee in 2017.

 Since 1998 there has been an extensive redevelopment within the school including the recreation centre, technological block and library.

 Tāmaki College is part of the "Trades Academies" initiative of the New Zealand Ministry of Education.

 Tāmaki College is part of the "Services Academies" initiative of the New Zealand Ministry of Education.

-Tāmaki College is part of an innovation service in partnership with Pacific Futures Limited.
-The Tereora Academy helps pathway students through Science onto Health and Science tertiary pathways.